j2labs/quickness/README.md

 I usually build a system with a few commands.
 That looks like:

-    Q: quick_new
     Q: quick_apply max_files
     Q: . $Q/brubeck

 Done.

-For convenience the `$Q` variable points to the formula directory to make sourcing formulas quite easy.
+For your convenience the `$Q` variable points to the formula directory to make sourcing formulas quite easy.

 ## Commands